 GLAMS' hands-on workshops and breakout sessions in science, technology, engineering, and math fields are designed to provide participants with fun ways to learn practical information.
 The conference will be free to qualifying students, who will receive snacks and lunch, T-shirts, and other take-home items.

-The intent of the program is to "introduce female students to successful area women working in math, science and technology-related fields; and to provide these girls with real-life examples of achievement in such careers," according to project co-chair Alice Mahony, who is a member of the Arkansas Department of Education Board.
+The intent of the program is to "introduce female students to successful area women working in math, science, and technology-related fields; and to provide these girls with real-life examples of achievement in such careers," according to project co-chair Alice Mahony, who is a member of the Arkansas Department of Education Board.

 While women make up 46 percent of America's workforce, only 22 percent of scientists and engineers are female, Mahony said.
-The hope is that GLAMS will inspire eighth graders to carefully consider future courses and careers before high school as they become more familiar with science- and math-based professions.
+The hope is that GLAMS will inspire sixth graders to carefully consider future courses and careers before high school as they become more familiar with science- and math-based professions.

 Written feedback received from the participants indicated that the project's aim did indeed find its mark.
 Among many other favorable reviews, students wrote:

-GLAMS is a joint venture of the El Dorado Education Foundation and SouthArk, with financial and volunteer support from area businesses, organizations and individuals.
+GLAMS is a joint venture of the El Dorado Education Foundation and SouthArk, with financial and volunteer support from area businesses, organizations, and individuals.